How to budget for student life in Finland

 Students who want to save money could bring a packed lunch to campus.
 Microwaves are available to students in the Lähde Library and other shared areas in departments.

-Affordable sport and entertainment services through uMove, student union JYY and student associations
+Affordable sport and entertainment services through uMove, student union, and student associations

-For sports and physical activities, students could purchase a yearly uMove pass (about 60 euros) to have access to the university's sports and fitness facilities.
+For sports and physical activities, students could purchase a yearly uMove pass for 45 Euros for the Spring and Summer terms to have access to the university's sports and fitness facilities.
 JYU also offers free sports courses through which you can also gain credit.
-Also, if you enjoy skiing, snowboarding, or ice skating, buy sport and fitness equipment from second-hand shops or during sales at prominent brands in the city center.
+Also, if you enjoy skiing, snowboarding, or ice skating, buy sports and fitness equipment from second-hand shops or during sales at prominent brands in the city centre.

 Expenses differ – save a bit extra too

 Because of personal preferences, no two monthly budgets can be the same.
-Some students spend around 600-700 euros per month since they live in shared apartments and are prudent with their spending.
-Other students estimate spending in the 900-1100 euros range per month due to living in a studio or one-bed flats, recreation, and travel.
+Some students spend around 700 - 800 Euros per month since they live in shared apartments and are prudent with their spending.
+Other students estimate spending in the 900-1,100 Euros range per month due to living in a studio or one-bed flats, recreation, and travel.